-In addition to information disclosed elsewhere in these financial statements, other key sources of estimation uncertainty that have a significant risk of resulting a material adjustment to the carrying amounts of assets and liabilities within next financial year are as follows:
+In addition to information disclosed elsewhere in these financial statements, other key sources of estimation uncertainty are as follows:

 (a) Loss allowance for trade receivables

 The measurement of loss allowance for ECL of trade receivables requires judgement, in particular, the estimation of the amount and timing of future cash flows when determining impairment losses.
 These estimates are driven by a number of factors, changes in which can result in different levels of allowances.